tslenter/Cisco-DNA-Inventory/README.md

 To improve the code and functions we like to have you help.
 Send your idea or code to: info@remotesyslog.com or create a pull request.
 We will review it and add it to this project.

 ## 6. License
-"Cisco DNA Inventory" is a free application what can be used to control network devices via SSH.
+"Cisco DNA Inventory" is a free application what can be used to control the Cisco DNA Controller and extract device information.

 Copyright (C) 2021 Tom Slenter